boots-edu/textbook/source/original/week8.md

 _Software Testing_  is the process of validating that software is bug free and meets requirements\.

-* Back to our example\, let’s look at what we want to do for each of these:
+* Back to our example\, let's look at what we want to do for each of these:
 * Can I construct one of these?
   * We add a test block to call the constructor and verify